xichengeva/DeepGlycanSite/README.md

     python single_case_prediction.py --conf P2Y14_example/hparams_rec.yaml  --ckpt_path ckpts/rec_only.ckpt --input_fn P2Y14_example/P2Y14_AF.pdb  --out_path P2Y14_example/ --output_fn P2Y14_af.txt

-P2Y14_example/P2Y14_af.txt will be the output file and the second column is the probability for prediction
+P2Y14_example/P2Y14_af.txt will be the output file and the second column is the probability for each residue.
+The closer to 1, the higher the likelyhood of interacting with carbohydrates.
+The Nth line means the Nth residue in the protein.

 Run inference with receptor and ligand: